 - I’m extremely sarcastic and I love to laugh.

 - Most people are surprised when I tell them I’m an introvert.
 I’m great with people, and outgoing in the right social situation, but I’m as introverted as they come.
 My idea of a good time is a small gathering with a few friends.
 I also despise small talk and crave frequent alone time.

 - I’m grateful to know lot of women doing really cool things.
 My mom especially.
-She is the OG #GirlBoss and owns her own third party distribution and logistics business.
+She owns her own third party distribution and logistics business.
 I’m proud that I now know what that means.

-- Having a #GirlBoss for a mom meant my Dad was the one taking me to dance classes, leading up my Girl Scout field trips (true story), and taking my sister and I on surprise after school trips to the Carousel.
+- My Dad was the one taking me to dance classes, leading up my Girl Scout field trips (true story), and taking my sister and I on surprise after school trips to the Carousel.
 Now, we’ve been replaced by Gracie, their deliciously adorable golden doodle.

 - At the moment my favorite shows are Shameless, Catastrophe, and This is Us.
 I also enjoy watching reruns of Friends and How I Met Your Mother.

 - I like music, but if I’m in the car the radio is usually off, unless I’m listening to a podcast.
 Some of my favorites include You Made it Weird with Pete Holmes, Food Psych, Here’s the Thing with Alec Baldwin, Women of the Hour with Lena Dunham, Magic Lessons, On Being with Krista Tippett, Good Life Project, WTF with Marc Maron, One Part Podcast, and Happier with Gretchen Rubin.
 Oh yeah, and mine, The BodyLove Project.